-Of our current directors, we have determined that Samuel P. Sears, Jr., Dr. R. Dana Ono, and W. Mark Watson are "independent" as defined by NASDAQ Stock Market rules.
+Of our current directors, we have determined that Samuel P. Sears, Jr., Dr. R. Dana Ono, and W. Mark Watson are "independent" as defined by applicable rules and regulations.
 Accordingly, a majority of our Board of Directors is "independent."

 Board Committees